-- (1) At a Council meeting that is open to the public, the Councillors must elect a Councillor to be the Mayor of the Council. - (2) Subject to section 167, any Councillor is eligible for election or re-election to the office of Mayor. - (3) The election of the Mayor must- - (a) be chaired by the Chief Executive Officer; and - (b) subject to this section, be conducted in accordance with the Governance Rules. - (4) Subject to subsections (5) and (6), the Mayor must be elected by an absolute majority of the Councillors. - (5) If an absolute majority of the Councillors cannot be obtained at the meeting, the Council may resolve to conduct a new election at a later specified time and date. - (6) If only one Councillor is a candidate for Mayor, the meeting must declare that Councillor to be duly elected as Mayor. - (7) In this section, absolute majority means the number of Councillors which is greater than half the total number of the Councillors of a Council.

-Section 26 - When is a Mayor to be elected

-(1) A Mayor is to be elected no later than one month after the date of a general election.

-- (3) Before the election of the Mayor, a Council, other than the Greater Geelong City Council, must determine by resolution whether the Mayor is to be elected for a 1 year or a 2 year term. - (4) If the Mayor is elected for a 1 year term, the next election of the Mayor must be held on a day to be determined by the Council that is as close to the end of the 1 year term as is reasonably practicable. - (5) If the Mayor is to be elected for a 2 year term, the next election of the Mayor must be held on a day to be determined by the Council that is as close to the end of the 2 year term as is reasonably practicable. - (6) A Mayor is to be elected within one month after any vacancy in the office of Mayor occurs. - (7) The election of a Mayor after the period specified in this section does not invalidate the election. - (8) A Councillor elected to fill a vacancy in the office of Mayor caused other than by the expiration of a one year or a 2 year term serves the remaining period of the previous Mayor's term
+The Act has specific provisions governing the election of the Mayor and the term of office for the Mayor: Section 25 - Election of Mayor 25 Election of Mayor (1) At a Council meeting that is open to the public, the Councillors must elect a Councillor to be the Mayor of the Council.
+(2) Subject to section 167, any Councillor is eligible for election or re-election to the office of Mayor.
+(3) The election of the Mayor must-(a) be chaired by the Chief Executive Officer; and (b) subject to this section, be conducted in accordance with the Governance Rules.
+(4) Subject to subsections (5) and (6), the Mayor must be elected by an absolute majority of the Councillors.
+(5) If an absolute majority of the Councillors cannot be obtained at the meeting, the Council may resolve to conduct a new election at a later specified time and date.
+(6) If only one Councillor is a candidate for Mayor, the meeting must declare that Councillor to be duly elected as Mayor.
+(7) In this section, absolute majority means the number of Councillors which is greater than half the total number of the Councillors of a Council.
+Section 26 - When is a Mayor to be elected (1) A Mayor is to be elected no later than one month after the date of a general election.
+(3) Before the election of the Mayor, a Council, other than the Greater Geelong City Council, must determine by resolution whether the Mayor is to be elected for a 1 year or a 2 year term.
+(4) If the Mayor is elected for a 1 year term, the next election of the Mayor must be held on a day to be determined by the Council that is as close to the end of the 1 year term as is reasonably practicable.
+(5) If the Mayor is to be elected for a 2 year term, the next election of the Mayor must be held on a day to be determined by the Council that is as close to the end of the 2 year term as is reasonably practicable.
+(6) A Mayor is to be elected within one month after any vacancy in the office of Mayor occurs.
+(7) The election of a Mayor after the period specified in this section does not invalidate the election.
+(8) A Councillor elected to fill a vacancy in the office of Mayor caused other than by the expiration of a